radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/migration-commands.md

 For more information, see the RadiantOne Operations Guide.

+>[!note]
->**NOTE – The commands in this chapter do not support output format configuration.
-Refer to [Configuring Command Output Format](introduction#configuring-command-output-format) for more information.**
+>The commands in this chapter do not support output format configuration.
+Refer to [Configuring Command Output Format](introduction#configuring-command-output-format) for more information.

 ### resource-traverse